Category:712 Structural Steel Construction

 718.104.22.168.3 Shear Connector Welding

 Before shear connector production welding in the field begins with a particular welder set-up, a specific shear connector size or type, and at the beginning of production for a particular shift or day, a preproduction test shall be conducted.
-The preproduction test is to be conducted on the first two shear connectors welded to the production plate or may be conducted on a separate test plate of the same thickness (+/- 25%).
+The preproduction test shall be conducted on the first two shear connectors welded to the production plate or may be conducted on a separate test plate of the same thickness (+/- 25%).
 The acceptance method is the same as given earlier for the welder test.

 Once shear connector production welding has commenced, any welds that do not exhibit the full 360° weld may be repaired using a 5/16 in. fillet weld for shear connector diameters up to one inch and 3/8 in. for diameters greater than one inch.
 The repair weld shall extend 3/8 in. beyond the end of the area to be repaired.